 - Clay pots preserve most of the nutrition and add a bit of earthy flavor.

-- Clay pots are naturally alkaline, naturalizes food’s acidity.
+- Clay pots are naturally alkaline, neutralizing food’s acidity.

-- Clay has pores – air circulation, keeps food safe of mold and bacteria for longer time.
+- Clay has pores – air circulation keeps food safe from mold and bacteria for a longer time.

 Cons

-- Clay pots are fragile, hence cannot transport them easily.
+- Clay pots are fragile; hence you cannot transport them easily.

 - And we don’t have potters around everywhere.

-- It is hard to find clay pots now a days in our locality.
+- It is challenging to find clay pots nowadays in our locality.

-- Fragile nature makes clay pots costly, reduces usability – as we need to by them often.
+- Fragile nature makes clay pots costly and reduces usability, as we need to buy them often.

 2. Brass

-Food cooked in Brass cookware preserves ~90% of the nutrition, means food cooked in Brass is healthier than cooked in other metals.
+Food cooked in brass cookware preserves ~90% of the nutrition, which means food cooked in brass is healthier than food cooked in other metals.

 Pros